3300 Penrose Place

 March 4, 2025 Submit an Update

 Boulder Housing Partners purchased the 4.75-acre site at 3300 Penrose Place for redevelopment into an affordable-housing community.
 The site adjacent to Foothills Parkway and 34th Street includes a 28,000-square-foot building that serves as the headquarters of the Geological Society of America is planned for redevelopment.
-Boulder Housing Partners plans to build 113 affordable apartments at the site to be rented to those earning 60% or less of the Boulder area median income. on Facebook on LinkedIn on Bluesky
+Boulder Housing Partners plans to build 113 affordable apartments at the site to be rented to those earning 60% or less of the Boulder area median income. on Facebook on LinkedIn

 PROJECT DETAILS